Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Experimental Results

-The box plots of the obtained reductions in encoding time required to generate bitrate ladders on the UCV test shown in Fig. \ref{fig:speed} reveal that the reductions achieved by P-Hull \cite{proxy}, F-Hull \cite{spatiotemporal} and RCN-Hull are quite comparable.
+The box plots the obtained reductions in encoding time required to generate bitrate ladders on the UCV test shown in Fig. \ref{fig:speed} reveal that the reductions achieved by P-Hull \cite{proxy}, F-Hull \cite{spatiotemporal} and RCN-Hull are quite comparable.
 This is because the complexities of each of these three methods are negligible as compared to the overall encoding time.
-In Section \ref{subsec:complexity}, we observed that the inference time of the RCN-Hull model is a very small fraction of the total encoding time.
-Similarly, feature extraction in F-Hull \cite{spatiotemporal}, and the x265 encoding at \textit{medium} preset in P-Hull \cite{proxy} also consumes a very small amount of time as compared to the total encoding time.
+In Section \ref{subsec:complexity}, we reported that the inference time of the RCN-Hull model is a very small fraction of the total encoding time.
+Similarly, feature extraction followed by prediction in F-Hull \cite{spatiotemporal}, and the x265 encoding at \textit{medium} preset in P-Hull \cite{proxy} also consumes a very small amount of time as compared to the total encoding time.
 As a result, the differences in the encode time reductions achieved by these three methods arise primarily from differences in their predictions.
-For example, a method that tends to predict fewer points, especially at higher resolutions, will result in greater time savings than models that predict more points.
+For example, a method that tends to predict fewer points, especially at higher resolutions as well as lower QPs, will result in greater time savings than models that predict more such points.

-Although the interpolation based method achieves the lowest dispersion in terms of BD-rates, the time savings attained by this scheme are much smaller than the other three methods, because a minimum of $|\mathcal{S}| \cdot |\mathcal{Q}^\prime| = 35$ pre-encodes are needed.
-Further, additional encodes are required corresponding to points $(s,q)$ which lie on the convex hull and $\text{where} \ s \in \mathcal{S} \ \text{and} \ q \in \mathcal{Q} \setminus \mathcal{Q}^\prime$.
+Although the interpolation based method achieves the lowest dispersion in terms of BD-rates, the time savings attained by this scheme are much smaller than the other three methods, because a minimum of $|\mathcal{P}| \cdot |\mathcal{Q}^\prime| = 35$ pre-encodes are needed.
+Further, additional encodes are required corresponding to points $(p,q)$ which lie on the convex hull and $\text{where} \ p \in \mathcal{P} \ \text{and} \ q \in \mathcal{Q} \setminus \mathcal{Q}^\prime$.
 Thus, the average number of encodes required by this scheme is much higher, which explains its limited speedup.